Pi1 Cygni: Properties

-This is a single-lined spectroscopic binary with a close, circular orbit, having a period of just 26.33 days.
-The primary, component A, is a slightly evolved B-type subgiant star with a stellar classification of B3 IV.
+Pi1 Cygni has been described as a single-lined spectroscopic binary with a close, circular orbit, having a period of just 26.33 days.
+However, a 2020 paper finds no radial velocity variations on the timescale of the published orbit.

+The primary, visible, star is a somewhat evolved B-type subgiant star with a stellar classification of B3 IV.
 It has an estimated 10 times the mass of the Sun and around 5.6 times the Sun's radius.
 The star radiates 16,538 times the solar luminosity from its outer atmosphere at an effective temperature of roughly 18,360 K. It is about 25 million years old and is spinning with a projected rotational velocity of 55 km/s.